Canine Hip Dysplasia and The Story of Cody

 elbows and hips.
 Knowing things could still change by age two, we held our breath.
 At the age

 of two, we did two x-rays of Shiloh's hips.
-This was an experiment to have first hand
+This was an experiment to have first hand knowledge

-without sedation and looked good, but the positioning was not perfect.
-(Btw, I was extremely
+and looked good, but the positioning was not perfect.
+(Btw, I was extremely excited that her hips

-excited that her hips looked great.)
-The second x-ray taken with sedation had nearly perfect
+looked great.)
+The second x-ray taken with sedation had nearly perfect positioning due to being

-positioning due to being able to hold the dog in position more easily.
-This was the x-ray sent
+able to hold the dog in position more easily.
+This was the x-ray sent to OFA.
+About four weeks

-to OFA.
-About four weeks later the envelope from OFA arrived.
-We knew Shiloh would pass
+later the envelope from OFA arrived.
+We knew Shiloh would pass based on what our vet saw in

-based on what our vet saw in the x-ray, but we certainly were happily surprised when we read
+the x-ray, but we certainly were happily surprised when we read the rating.
+Shiloh was OFA

-the rating.
-Shiloh was OFA Excellent!
-She passed on elbows as well and we could not have
+Excellent!
+She passed on elbows as well and we could not have been more pleased.
+From

-been more pleased.
-From there we began our search for stud dogs and our own line of
+there we began our search for stud dogs and our own line of labradors was begun.

 But, that is the pleasant side of this story.
 The following is a much sadder side.
 Back to Cody